jonlpersson/ed-latimore/site/_posts/2021-05-26-5-life-changing-lessons-i-learned-growing-up-in-the-projects.md

 ## Life can always get worse

-My home situation was slightly better than average when compared to the typical ghetto home life.
+My home situation was slightly better than average compared to the typical ghetto home life.

-My mom didn’t always work, but she took temp work when she could and I never went hungry.
+My mom didn’t always work, but she took temp work when she could, and I never went hungry.

-Life wasn’t good, but I only had to look at some of my classmates to see that it could be *a lot* worse.
+Life wasn’t good, but I only had to look at some of my classmates to see that it could be *much* worse.

 The thing about living in the projects is that everyone knows a lot about everyone.
 You know whose mom is a crackhead, prostitute, or drug dealer.
 Everyone’s life is pretty fucked up, but some people are way worse off.